kean/Future/README.md

 ### `materialize`

 This one is fascinating.
 It converts `Future<Value, Error>` to `Future<Future<Value, Error>.Result, Never>` – a future which never fails.
 It always succeeds with the result of the initial future.
 Now, why would you want to do that?
-Turns out `materialize` composes really well with other functions like `zip`, `reduce`, `first`, etc. All of these functions fail as soon as one of the given futures fail, but with `materialize` you can change the behavior of these functions so that they would wait until all futures are resolved, no matter successfully or with an error.
+Turns out `materialize` composes really well with other functions like `zip`, `reduce`, `first`, etc. All of these functions fail as soon as one of the given futures fails.
+But with `materialize` you can change the behavior of these functions so that they would wait until all futures are resolved, no matter successfully or with an error.

 > Notice that we use native `Never` type to represent a situation when error can never be produced.